-We have approximately 5,000 employees.
+As of December 31, 2015, we had approximately 4,400 employees.
 The downturn in the oil and gas industry, which began in late 2014, has had an impact on our business and necessitated some reductions in our workforce.
 Any further changes to the size of our workforce will depend on market conditions and the impact on our business.